 Offer the following interventions (listed as per NICE in the order - according to the evidence base - of duration of efficacy):

 - Refer for cognitive behavioural therapy (CBT).
+CBT can be as effective for elderly patients as for younger people.

 - Education - help the patient to understand the problem.